DaemonEngine/DaemonGitTools/README.md

 Unvanquished/pkg/unvanquished_src.dpkdir   master  undefined            8f2e40b31c182f5e10d67f80252746eb3391ea8e
 ```

-Attempt to checkout all modules with `parallax` branch, but this branch does not exists on current module:
+Attempt to checkout all modules with `parallax` branch, but this branch does not exist on current module:

 ```sh
 git-checkout-modules 'parallax'